ThirteenAG/GTAIV.EFLC.FusionFix/readme.md

 - Restored functionality of some rain parameters from visualsettings.dat
 - Fixed black rain droplets and missing refraction, now rain droplets look the same as console version
 - Restored console rain density
-- Sped up menu and pause transitions
+- Sped up menu and pause transitions, some related delay time can be customed through several added options
 - Restored Roman's apartment light bulb properties from console, and fixed its depth sorting issue
 - Fixed TLAD phone keypad rendering on top of the plastic cover and restored Xbox360 button position
 - Fixed an incorrectly used head texture in TLAD's traffic cops